 This guide stems from the notes I have been taking while working with Linux and preparing the LPIC-1 and LPIC-2 certifications.
-As such, it includes quite a good amount of topics for these exams, some subjects in more details than others.
+As such, it includes quite a good amount of topics for these exams, with some subjects handled in more details than others.
 I started writing this guide in 2013 and it is my aim to update and integrate it periodically.
-Please check the edition number and date at the bottom of any page to ensure you're reading the latest release.

-This guide is an independent publication and is not affiliated with, authorized by, sponsored by, or otherwise approved by the Linux Professional Institute.
-You can use and share this guide both in its electronic or in its printed form, provided that you distribute intact the whole guide (or the single pages) and you do it not-for-profit.
-For any other use please email me.
-Feel free also to contact me for any error, inaccuracy, or unclear point so I can correct it in future editions.
+This document is an independent publication and is not affiliated with, authorized by, sponsored by, or otherwise approved by the Linux Professional Institute.
+You can freely use and share this guide or the individual pages, both in electronic or in printed form, provided that you distribute it unmodified and not-for-profit.
+Please feel free to contact me for any error, inaccuracy, or unclear point so I can correct it in future editions.